UlfNorell/agda-summer-school/README.md

 #### Check that it works
 - Open agda-summer-school exercises/Main.agda in Emacs
-- Hit C-c C-l to type check
+- Hit `C-c C-l` to type check
-- Hit C-c C-x C-x to compile
+- Hit `C-c C-x C-c` to compile
 - You should now have an executable Main in exercises/
-- Run ./Main example.lam.
-This should tell you that you haven't implemented TypeCheck.typeCheck.
+- Run `./Main example.lam`.
+This should tell you that you haven't implemented `TypeCheck.typeCheck`.

 ### Exercises

+#### References

+- `doc/AgdaCheatSheet.agda` contains a number of small examples showing some of the features of Agda.
+- `doc/EmacsCheatSheet.html` lists the most commonly used Emacs mode commands.

 #### Warm-up exercises

-- exercises/Lists.agda
+- `exercises/Lists.agda`

 #### Lambda terms

+- `exercises/Term.agda`
-- exercises/Term.agda
+- `exercises/Term/Eval.agda`
-- exercises/TypeCheck.agda
+- `exercises/TypeCheck.agda`

 #### SECD machine

-- exercises/SECD/StackSafe.agda
+- `exercises/SECD/StackSafe.agda`
-- exercises/SECD/WellTyped.agda
+- `exercises/SECD/WellTyped.agda`
-- exercises/SECD/Compiled.agda
+- `exercises/SECD/Compiled.agda`